-- the child's wellbeing after the event is monitored and supported - · parents are fully briefed - the incident is fully recorded including antecedents, de-escalation attempted, and holds used. - an individual plan is agreed and recorded so that it is clear what will happen should a similar situation arise in the future - any incident involving the restraint of a child is always reported to an identified senior member of staff
+- the child's wellbeing after the event is monitored and supported - parents are fully briefed - the incident is fully recorded including antecedents, de-escalation attempted, and holds used. - an individual plan is agreed and recorded so that it is clear what will happen should a similar situation arise in the future - any incident involving the restraint of a child is always reported to an identified senior member of staff

-At Gainsborough Primary & Nursery School all staff have received training in de-escalation.

-Staff can find our policy on positive handling on 'staff share'.
+At Gainsborough Primary & Nursery Academy all staff have received training in de-escalation.
+Staff are aware of our positive handling policy.
 Only staff trained in positive handling should physically restrain a child unless an intervention is necessary to avoid harm to a pupil or member of staff.

-16. Private Fostering
+Private Fostering

 Private Fostering is a type of 'Kinship Care'.
 Working Together to Safeguard Children 2023 provides further examples of this type of care and information and guidance around supporting children living in these arrangements.
-To support kinship carers, the role of virtual heads will be extended to supporting every child in the care of friends or family.
+To support kinship carers, the role of virtual heads has been extended to supporting every child in the care of friends or family.

-We recognise that our Federation have a mandatory duty to report to the local authority when we become aware of, or suspect that, a child is subject to a private fostering arrangement.
+We recognise that our school has a mandatory duty to report to the local authority when we become aware of, or suspect that, a child is subject to a private fostering arrangement.
 To aid our awareness we ensure that we establish parental responsibility for every child; we take steps to verify the relationship of the adults to the child when we register them.

-A private fostering arrangement is one that is made privately (without the involvement of a local authority) for the care of a child under the age of 16 years (under 18, if disabled) by someone other than a parent or close relative, in their own home, with the intention that it should last for 28 days or more.
+A private fostering arrangement is one that is made privately (without the involvement of a local authority) for the care of a child under the age of 16 years (under 18, if disabled) by someone other than a parent or close relative, with the intention that it should last for 28 days or more.